SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 <br>
 ### 3. Add JavaScript functionality

-Open js/main.js file in editor and copy past the below js code
+Open js/main.js file in the editor and copy-paste the below js code
 <pre>
   <code class="language-js">
     // IIFE to create local scope and to avoid global namespacing collisions